eager-minds/hotelApp/README.md

 **In Progress**

 ### To Do
-1. OpenApi nodejs mock server
-2. Acceptance Criteria
+1. Acceptance Criteria
-3. BDD Gherkin Features
+2. BDD Gherkin Features
-4. module search-post-api
+3. module search-post-api
-5. module search-get-api
+4. module search-get-api
-6. module search-sink-persist
+5. module search-sink-persist
-7. performance charts
+6. performance charts

 ### About Owner
 Created by: